hyperledger-solang/solang/docs/language/contracts.rst

 A constructor can have any number of arguments.
 If a constructor has arguments, those arguments must be supplied when the contract is deployed.

-If a contract is expected to hold receive value on instantiation, the constructor should be declared ``payable``.
+If a contract is expected to receive value on instantiation, the constructor should be declared ``payable``.

 .. note::
-    In Substrate, constructors have a name.
+    On Substrate, constructors have a name.
 Solang allows to name constructors in the substrate target:

     .. code-block:: solidity